Art Production Fund and Ballroom Marfa

 For one year, while at Ballroom Marfa, I travelled regularly to Valentine, Texas, working alongside the installation's caretaker, Boyd Elder, to look after this distinctive public sculpture.

 Elmgreen & Dragset created this permanent land art project in 2005, commissioned by Art Production Fund and Ballroom Marfa.
 It sits in Far West Texas grasslands, shaped like a Prada boutique.
-The piece creates deliberate tension between consumer culture and empty landscape.

 Challenge: Managing a high-profile permanent land art installation in an extreme desert environment, balancing artistic integrity with practical preservation needs and complying with Texas Department of Transportation (TxDOT) regulations, and environmental forces (oh, so much dust).